-If an insurer is seeking approval of a new electronic application, which does not have a corresponding paper application or differs from any approved paper application and will only be in an electronic format (i.e., will be completed and signed electronically), the insurer must submit the screen shots of the electronic application as the form, with a distinct form number.
+If an insurer is seeking approval of a new electronic application, which does not have a corresponding paper application or differs from any approved paper application and will only be in an electronic format (i.e., automated online process available to the public to self-apply for insurance), the insurer must submit the screen shots of the electronic application as the form, with a distinct form number, under the Form Schedule in SERFF.
 The screenshots, which are the policy form, must comply with all applicable requirements of this Outline.
 See Section II.E.3(b) of this Outline.

 - C.2) For all electronic application submissions, include a separate document, attached as supporting documentation, which describes the electronic application process in detail.
-Information that should be included in this document includes the following: - (a) Describe in detail how the application is completed (i.e., the agent populates the applicant's answers on a computer; the applicant fills out the application on a computer; the applicant receives an e-mail link to the application or accesses the application over the internet; the applicant communicates with the agent by telephone and the agent fills in the applicant's answers, etc.) - (b) Describe the process by which the applicant is given an opportunity to review and revise the answers prior to signature (i.e., the questions and answers are read back to the applicant by the agent; the applicant has to click through review screens showing all the questions and answers before proceeding to the signature, etc.) - (c) Describe how and when the applicant's signature is obtained on the completed application. - C.3) For applications that are accessed, completed and/or submitted by an applicant to the insurer via the internet, in addition to the information required for all electronic applications, include the following information in the electronic process document: - (a) The process whereby the applicant accesses the insurer's website.
+Information that should be included in this document includes the following: - (a) Describe in detail how the application is completed (i.e., the agent populates the applicant's answers on a computer; the applicant fills out the application on a computer; the applicant receives an e-mail link to the application or accesses the application over the internet; the applicant communicates with the agent by telephone and the agent fills in the applicant's answers, etc.) - (b) Describe the process by which the applicant is given an opportunity to review and revise the answers prior to signature (i.e., the questions and answers are read back to the applicant by the agent; the applicant has to click through review screens showing all the questions and answers before proceeding to the signature, etc.) - (c) Describe how and when the applicant's signature is obtained on the completed application.
+Please also note the requirements of N.Y.
+State Technology Law § 309 that the use of electronic signatures must be voluntary. - (d) For submissions that include an electronic application process in which no agent is involved, and which can be used by an applicant to procure insurance upon another person, please describe: - (i) how the insurer determines the existence of insurable interest; - (ii) how consent is obtained from the insured in the absence of an exception under N.Y.
+Insurance Law Section 3205(c); and - (iii) how the insurer verifies the identity of the insured when the insured signs the consent.

+- C.3) For applications that are accessed, completed and/or submitted by an applicant to the insurer via the internet, in addition to the information required for all electronic applications, include the following information in the electronic process document: - (a) The process whereby the applicant accesses the insurer's website.
 For example: the webpage for the application is linked to a banner advertisement, the page comes up as a result of a search, or the internet application is only provided to an applicant on request. - (b) Whether assistance is available to the applicant as the application is completed.
 If so, describe in detail how assistance is accessed and who provides assistance.
-For example: links to FAQs and explanations of terms, live chat, telephone help line. - (c) Whether any information is obtained in the application process that does not become part of the application. - (d) Describe any questionnaires or other ancillary material that may be accessed on the application website. - (e) How the internet application record is stored. - (f) Any other process involved in creating and maintaining electronic communications relating to the applicant or application.
+For example: links to FAQs and explanations of terms, live chat, telephone help line. - (c) Whether any information is obtained in the application process that does not become part of the application. - (d) Describe any questionnaires or other ancillary material that may be accessed on the application website. - (e) How the internet application record is stored.
+See Regulation 152 at 11 NYCRR 243.2. - (f) Any other process involved in creating and maintaining electronic communications relating to the applicant or application.
 For example, if the insurer creates a web based 'account' for information or documents pertaining to the application, how is it accessed?